-Note: For local Flash (BIOS/VPD) update, see "Flash (BIOS/VPD) update procedure" on page 257.
+Note: For local Flash (BIOS/VPD) update, see "Flash (BIOS/VPD) update procedure" on page 265.

 This setting is used to enable or disable the Flash over LAN feature.
 When the feature is enabled, the system programs, in the computer, can be updated remotely from a network server.
 If the administrator password is set in the computer, it does not have to be entered by the server.
-To access the Flash over LAN setting:

 - Start the Configuration/Setup Utility program.
-See "Setup Utility program" on page 245. - 2.
+See "Setup Utility program" on page 253. - 2.
 Select System Security. - 3.
 Select POST/BIOS Update from the Configuration/Setup Utility program menu. - To enable Flash over LAN, select Enabled.
 To disable Flash over LAN, select Disabled. - Press Esc twice to return to the Configuration/Setup Utility program menu. - Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - 7.
 To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.